63 Healthy Breakfast Ideas

 This post may contain affiliate links.
 See my disclosure policy.

-Are you tired of eating the same old breakfast over and over?
-Here are 63 healthy breakfast ideas.
+Are you tired of eating the same old breakfast?
+Here are 63 of my tried-and-true healthy breakfast ideas.
 With sweet, savory, meal-prep, and easy options, we have something for everyone.

 Nothing is worse than being in a breakfast rut or skipping it altogether.
-A healthy breakfast does set the tone for the day (I know it does for me!), so I’m sharing my favorite healthy breakfast ideas with you.
-You’ll find quick and easy options, breakfasts to make ahead, and breakfasts you’d typically reserve for weekends.
+A healthy breakfast sets the tone for the day (I know it does for me), so I’m sharing my favorite tried-and-true ideas with you.
+You’ll find quick, easy options; breakfasts you can make ahead; and breakfasts you typically reserve for weekends.

 Oats and oatmeal